-Concurrently with this offering, we will sell to certain former and current investors in Angelo, Gordon-sponsored private equity funds and to the Company's independent directors 3,205,000 units, with each unit consisting of one share of our common stock, which we refer to as "private placement shares," and a warrant to purchase 0.5 of a share of our common stock, which we refer to as "private placement warrants," at a price per share equal to the initial public offering price per share in this offering.
+Concurrently with this offering, we will sell 3,205,000 units, with each unit consisting of one share of our common stock, which we refer to as "private placement shares," and a warrant to purchase 0.5 of a share of our common stock, which we refer to as "private placement warrants," at a price per share equal to the initial public offering price per share in this offering.
 We refer to the private placement shares and private placement warrants collectively as the private placement securities.
-Such issuance will be exempt from the requirements of the Securities Act pursuant to Regulation D promulgated under the Securities Act in that all of the purchasers are "accredited investors" under Rule 501 of Regulation D. All of such purchasers became interested in such private placement through their substantive, pre-existing relationships with the Company and not through the Company's public offering efforts.
 In addition, AG Funds, L.P., or AG Funds, an affiliate of Angelo, Gordon, David Roberts, our chief executive officer and a director nominee and senior managing director of Angelo, Gordon, and Jonathan Lieberman, our chief investment officer, portfolio manager, our director and managing director of Angelo, Gordon, have committed to purchase an aggregate of 500,000 private placement shares.
 They will not receive private placement warrants.
-Such issuance will be exempt from the requirements of the Securities Act pursuant to Section 4(2) thereof.